nyyshaaa/phyllonix/README.md

 >Asynchronous Processing
 An eventually consistent queue and worker system (currently in-memory) handles downstream events, with a clean abstraction layer to allow future integration with durable pub/sub systems with minimal refactoring.

+>Webhook Handling
+Secure webhook consumers are implemented for payment state transitions and image upload workflows, with signature verification, idempotent processing, and retry-safe handling.

 >Error Handling & Observability
 Consistent error handling, structured logging, and clear failure boundaries are implemented to support debugging and future observability integration.